cross-platform-actions/action/readme.md

 ## Usage

-Here's a sample workflow file which will setup a matrix resulting in two jobs.
+Here's a sample workflow file which will setup a matrix resulting in four jobs.
-One which will run on FreeBSD 12.2 and one which runs on OpenBSD 6.8.
+One which will run on FreeBSD 13.0, one which runs OpenBSD 7.1, one which runs NetBSD 9.2 and one which runs OpenBSD 7.1 on ARM64.

 ```yaml
 name: CI